CFNAI Historical (Real-time) Data

 - "MYYYY" refers to data month and year.

-Note: T denotes the latest month of the index at the time of release.
+Note: T denotes the last month of the index at the time of release.